JasmeetSinghBali/JSentrix/nuances/DEV.md

 Integrate with a mock transaction stream (using faker) and this streams enable/disable a/c to the streaminges/abortinges tool call but button click in electron app that makes rest request via gateway->jsonrpc-> mcp server ✅

-Validate, enrich transactions, attach metadata, and retrieve prior memory events from Qdrant.
+Validate, enrich transactions, attach metadata, and retrieve prior memory events from Qdrant. ✅

-Pass enriched transactions to the next phase.
+Pass enriched transactions to the next phase as list of enriched transactions with relevant prior retrieved ordered mmory event to langchain agent directly ✅

+Setup deadletter queue to avoid malformed events processing does not interfere the ingest_topic

 Phase 4: Assessment & Prioritization Agent (LangChain) Build the Assessment Agent using LangChain.